 Offline Screen

-A placeholder image or message shown when the live stream is not active, informing viewers that the channel is currently offline.
+When the live stream is inactive, a placeholder image or message informs viewers that the channel is offline.

 On-Camera Presence

 The visual confidence, body language, and engagement shown by the host or presenter during a live stream.
-Strong presence boosts viewer retention.
+A strong presence boosts viewer retention.

 Output Device

-The hardware or virtual system where the stream is displayed, recorded, or sent.
-Examples: streaming platforms, monitors, external drives.
+The hardware or virtual system where the stream is displayed, recorded, or sent, for example, streaming platforms, monitors, and external drives.

 On-Air Indicator

-A visual cue, light, or graphic that indicates the stream is live and being broadcast to the audience.
+A visual cue, light, or graphic indicates the stream is live and broadcast to the audience.

 One-to-Many Streaming

-A broadcasting model where a single stream is sent from the host to many viewers simultaneously—standard for public live streams.
+The standard for public live streams is a broadcasting model in which a single stream is sent from the host to many viewers simultaneously.

 On-Stream Notifications

-Pop-up graphics during a live stream that show when someone subscribes, donates, or interacts—used on Twitch, YouTube, etc.
+Popup graphics are used on Twitch, YouTube, etc., during a livestream show when someone subscribes, donates, or interacts.

 On-Location Streaming